-You can also think of Demand Expressions as a currency, or an absolute points system, which ultimately allows Parrot Analytics to rank all TV series titles in any given market by the absolute audience demand that is expressed in that country.
+You can also think of Demand Expressions as a currency, or an absolute points system, which ultimately allows Parrot Analytics' tv measurement system to rank all TV series titles in any given market by the absolute audience demand that is expressed in that country.

 In summary, global television demand data captures what content people want in a particular country, and around the world.